rpmuller/ePubs/WesternPhilosophy.md

 follows that men can no longer be divided into rulers and subjects, liars and dupes.
-"These principles, for which the generous Sidney gave his life and to which Locke attached the authority of his name, were afterwards developed more precisely by Rousseau/' Locke, he says, first showed the limits of human knowledge.
+"These principles, for which the generous Sidney gave his life and to which Locke attached the authority of his name, were afterwards developed more precisely by Rousseau."
+Locke, he says, first showed the limits of human knowledge.
 His "method soon became that of all philosophers, and it is by applying it to morals, politics, and economics, that they have succeeded